qri-io/rfcs/text/0011-html_viz.md

 A command will be added to both Qri's HTTP API ('API' for short) & command-line interface (CLI) called `render`, which adds the capicty to execute HTML templates against datasets.
 When called with a specified dataset `qri render` will load the dataset, assume the viz syntax is HTML, and use a default template to write an HTML representation of a dataset to `stdout` on the CLI, or the HTTP response body on the API:
 `qri render me/example_dataset`

-The default template and output path can be overridden with the `--template` and `--output` flags respectively. the output is on the CLI only:
+The default template and output path can be overridden with the `--template` and `--output` flags respectively.
+The output is on the CLI only:
 `qri render --template template.html --output rendered.html me/example_dataset`

 The default template must be carefully composed to balance the size of the resulting HTML file in bytes against readability & utility of the resulting visualization.
 It should also include a well-constructed citation footer that details the components of a dataset in a concise, unobtrusive manner that invites users to audit the veracity of the dataset in question.
 These defaults should encourage easy reading and invite verification on the part of the reader.